Graeme Dingle Foundation’s Patron

 Peter’s early career in a large multinational was followed by many years working as a volunteer and manager in a variety of not-for-profit organisations across the UK, Africa and South America.
 The passion to make a broad contribution is obvious to those who work with him.

 Peter has previously served on the global board for his industry association.
-He currently serves as an advisory trustee for Leadership New Zealand, a fab 50 member for the Be Institute and is a director of Business Excellence Architects Limited.
+He currently serves as an advisory trustee for Leadership New Zealand, a fab 50 member for the Be Institute and is a director of Knowhow Solutions Limited.